La Fete de Marquette

-La Fete de Marquette is an annual summer festival in Madison, Wisconsin.
+La Fête de Marquette is an annual summer festival in Madison, Wisconsin.

 History

 The French-themed festival began in 2006.
 It is currently held at McPike Park on the east-side of Madison.
-The festival was canceled in 2020 and 2021, due to the Covid-19 pandemic.
+The festival was canceled in 2020 and 2021, due to the COVID-19 pandemic.

 Events

 The four-day festival features local and national musical acts, as well as restaurant and craft beer offerings.

 Music

-While many of the "Fete's" featured musicians are French-influenced, Musique Èlectronique, the festival's electronic music stage, has hosted numerous renowned DJs from across the world.
+While many of the "Fête's" featured musicians are French-influenced, Musique Électronique, the festival's electronic music stage, has hosted numerous renowned DJs from across the world.